A Practical Max-Min Fair Resource Allocation Algorithm for Rate-Splitting Multiple Access: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate the performance of the proposed algorithm and compare it to the results obtained by SCA algorithm in \cite{fairness}.
-The BS has $N_t=2$ transmit antennas.
+In this section, we evaluate the performance of the proposed algorithm and compare it with some other methods listed below: \begin{enumerate} \item WMMSE-based algorithm \cite{robust}.
+Its worst-case computational complexity is $\mathcal{O}((\log(\epsilon^{-1})(KN_t)^{3.5})$. \item SCA-based algorithm \cite{mao2018energy}.
+Its worst-case computational complexity is $\mathcal{O}(\log(\epsilon^{-1})(KN_t)^{3.5})$. \item GPI-based algorithm \cite{kim2022max}.
+Its worst-case computational complexity is $\mathcal{O}((\#\gamma)\log(\epsilon^{-1})KN_t^{3})$, where $\#\gamma$ is the number of exhaustive search of Lagrangian multiplier $\gamma$ as specified in \cite{kim2022max}. \end{enumerate} Two-user cases with perfect CSIT are considered in all the experiments.

-Fig. \subref*{1and0.3rateVsSNR} and Fig. \subref*{1and1rateVsSNR} illustrate the MMF rate versus SNR of different strategies.
+In Fig. \ref{figure11}, the BS has $N_t=2$ transmit antennas.
+Fig. \ref{figure11}(a) and Fig. \ref{figure11}(b) illustrate the MMF rate versus SNR of different strategies.
 The channel for each user has independent identically distributed complex Gaussian entries, i.e., $\mathbf{h}_k\sim \mathcal{CN}(0, \sigma_k^2)$.
 The results are averaged over 100 random channels.
-We observe that the proposed algorithm attains an average of $91.6\%$ and $97.6\%$ of the MMF rates obtained by RSMA in Fig. \subref*{1and0.3rateVsSNR} and Fig. \subref*{1and1rateVsSNR}, respectively.
-The rates obtained by the proposed algorithm outperform those of other multiple access schemes (except RSMA) based on SCA at high SNR.
+We observe that the proposed algorithm attains an average of $92.9\%$ and $93.0\%$ of the MMF rates obtained by RSMA in Fig. \ref{figure11}(a) and Fig. \ref{figure11}(b), respectively.
+The rates obtained by the proposed algorithm outperform those of other multiple access schemes (except RSMA) based on SCA/WMMSE at moderate and high SNR regimes.
+Moreover, our algorithm outperforms GPI-based algorithm in terms of the MMF rate.

-Fig. \subref*{timeVsSnr} shows the CPU time versus SNR, averaged over $100$ random channels.
-According to \cite{fairness}, the time complexity of SCA is $O(\log(\epsilon^{-1})(KN_t)^{3.5})$, where $\epsilon$ is the tolerance.
-The CPU time of the proposed algorithm is three orders of magnitude lower than that of SCA, since there is no iterative step in the proposed algorithm.
+Fig. \ref{figure11}(c) shows the CPU time versus SNR, averaged over $100$ random channels.
+The CPU time of the proposed algorithm is three orders of magnitude lower than that of WMMSE/SCA/GPI algorithm, since there is no iterative step in the proposed algorithm.

 Fig. \ref{optimalT} shows the optimal $t$ that maximizes the MMF rate obtained by our proposed algorithm.
 Following \cite{unifying}, we use specific channels, i.e., $\mathbf{h}_1 = \frac{1}{\sqrt{2}}[1, 1]^H$ and $\mathbf{h}_2 = \frac{\gamma}{\sqrt{2}}[1, e^{j\theta}]^H$.
 The $x$-axis and $y$-axis of Fig. \ref{optimalT} are defined as $\rho = 1 - |\bar{\mathbf h}_1^H\bar{\mathbf h}_2| ^ 2$ and $\gamma_{\text{dB}} = 20\log_{10}(\gamma)$, respectively.
 As SNR increases, the actived region of NOMA becomes smaller while the region of RSMA becomes larger.
 At high SNR, for example SNR = 30dB, almost all the region when $-15\text{dB} < \gamma_{\text{dB}} < 0$ is RSMA.
 This implies that RSMA is preferred in the high SNR regime.
 This finding aligns with the theoretical analysis presented in Section \ref{sec: algorithm}.